rmorshea/talks/idom/what-is-idom/README.md

 <!--

 - component: encapsulates the state and representation of a view
-- hook: allow you to "hook" into the life cycle and state of a component
+- hook: allows you to "hook" into the life cycle and state of a component

 - use_state hook achieves the same effect
 - returns the current state with a callback to update it